 There are four main elements that you’re responsible for paying in regards to a pet insurance policy.
 (We’ll explain how each of these impact the portion you’re responsible for paying in more detail below.)

 - Extra Fees

-Below we break down some of the cost factors of pet insurance, from deductibles and premiums to reimbursement, fees, and claim limits.
+Below we break down some of the cost factors of pet insurance, from deductibles and premiums to reimbursement, fees, and payout options.
 If you haven’t already, you might want to familiarize yourself with some of the other frequently asked questions around pet insurance.
 Our experts explain what exactly pet insurance is, how it works, examples of circumstances in which you might need it, what it covers, the best pet insurance companies, and more in our is pet insurance worth it guide.

 The deductible is the portion of the vet bill you’re responsible for paying before reimbursement.
 The lower the deductible, the higher your monthly premium will be.
 The opposite is true as well; the higher the deductible, the lower your monthly premium is.
 There are two main types of deductibles, annual and incident.

 Most companies let you choose your deductible.
 However, Nationwide is the exception here and has a set $250 deductible.